fishcus/KAP-manual/en/config/metastore_jdbc_mysql.en.md

-## Use JDBC to connect MySQL as metastore
+## Use MySQL as Metastore

-### Prepare JDBC Driver
+### Prerequisites

-1. KAP has 5.4.1 version of MySQL JDBC driver that drives in the `$KYLIN_HOME/ext ` directory.
+1. Kyligence Enterprise  has prepared a 5.1.41 version of MySQL JDBC driver, which is contained in `$KYLIN_HOME/lib/kap-ext-{version}.jar `.
-2. If you are using another relational database , prepare the corresponding JDBC driver and place it in the `$KYLIN_HOME/ext` directory.
-3. If you are using a different version of the MySQL JDBC driver, replace the `$KYLIN_HOME/ext/mysql-connector-java-5.1.41.jar`.
+2. If you are using a different version of the MySQL JDBC driver, please put the driver in `$KYLIN_HOME/ext/`.

-### Config metadata in the form of JDBC

-Steps below are with the case of MYSQL:

-1. Install KAP Plus
+### Configuration Steps

+The following steps illustrate how to connect MySQL as metastore.
+Here is an example for MySQL 5.1.41.

-2. Create database `kylin` in MYSQL
+1. Create database `kylin` in MySQL

-3. In KAP's installation directory, set configuration item `kylin.metadata.url` of configuration file `$KYLIN_HOME/conf/kylin.properties` to `{metadata_name}@jdbc`, replace `{metadata_name}` as user's metadata name, for example, `{metadata_name}@jdbc`.
+2. Set configuration item `kylin.metadata.url = {metadata_name}@jdbc` in `$KYLIN_HOME/conf/kylin.properties`,
+   please replace `{metadata_name}` with your metadata name in MySQL, for example, `kylin_default_instance@jdbc`.

+   > If the metadata name doesn't exist, it will be automatically created it in MySQL.
+Otherwise, Kyligence Enterprise will use the existing ones.

-4. Set configuration items for JDBC, for example: `kylin.metadata.url=kylin_default_instance@jdbc,url=jdbc:mysql://localhost:3306/kylin,username=root,password=,maxActive=10,maxIdle=10`.
+   For example: `kylin.metadata.url=kylin_default_instance@jdbc,url=jdbc:mysql://localhost:3306/kylin,username=root,password=,maxActive=10,maxIdle=10`.

+   If you need to use MySQL cluster for load balance, please add the parameter in the connect string.
+For example,

+   `kylin.metadata.url=kylin_default_instance@jdbc,url=jdbc:mysql:loadbalance://host1:port1,host2:port2/kylin,username=root,password=root,maxActive=10,maxIdle=10`

-   All items are as below, configs for `url`, `username` and `password` must be set.
-For others, if not set, default values will be used:
+   The meaning of each parameter is as below,  `url`, `username`, and `password` are required parameters.
+For others, default values will be used if they are not indicated.

      *url*: JDBC's url;